Statutes and Resources

-The FOIA provides access to all federal agency records (or portions of those records) except those which are protected from release by nine specific exemptions (reasons an agency may withhold records from a requester).
-The exemptions cover such material as (1) classified national defense and foreign relations information, (2) internal agency personnel rules and practices, (3) material prohibited from disclosure by another law, (4) trade secrets and other confidential business information, (5) certain inter - agency or intra - agency communications, (6) personnel, medical, and other files involving personal privacy, (7) certain records compiled for law enforcement purposes, (8) matters relating to the supervision of financial institutions, and (9) geological information on oil wells.
+The FOIA provides access to all Federal agency records (or portions of those records), except those that are protected from release by nine specific exemptions (that is, reasons an agency may withhold records from a requester).
+The exemptions cover such material as (1) classified national defense and foreign relations information, (2) internal agency personnel rules and practices, (3) material prohibited from disclosure by another law, (4) trade secrets and other confidential business information, (5) certain inter-agency or intra-agency communications, (6) personnel, medical, and other files involving personal privacy, (7) certain records compiled for law enforcement purposes, (8) matters relating to the supervision of financial institutions, and (9) geological information on oil wells.

 The FOIA does not apply to Congress or the courts, nor does it apply to records of state or local governments.
-However, nearly all state governments have their own FOIA - type statutes.
-You may request information about a state's law by writing the attorney general of the state.
+However, nearly all state governments have their own FOIA-type statutes.
+You may request information about a state's law by writing to the attorney general of the state.

-The FOIA does not require a private organization or business to release any information directly to the public, whether it has been submitted to the government or not.
-However, information submitted by private firms to the federal government may be available through a FOIA request provided that the information is not a trade secret, confidential business information, or protected by some other exemption.
+The FOIA does not require private organizations or businesses to release any information directly to the public, even if that information has been submitted to the government.
+However, information that private firms submit to the Federal government may be available through a FOIA request, so long as the information is not a trade secret, confidential business information, or protected by some other exemption.

-To eliminate any confusion as to where a FOIA requester should submit their FOIA request, the Corporation maintains one centralized FOIA office for the entire agency.
-This office is assigned within the Office of the General Counsel.
-The FOIA Officer is also responsible for processing all Privacy Act (PA) requests for the Corporation.
-FOIA requests can be sent to the Corporation three ways:
+CNCS has one centralized FOIA office for the entire agency.
+This office is located within CNCS's Office of the General Counsel, and is also responsible for processing all Privacy Act requests for the agency.
+FOIA and Privacy Act requests can be sent to CNCS in four ways:

-(1) By mail: The address to mail a FOIA request is:
+(2) By mail: The address to mail a FOIA request is

 Corporation for National and Community Service